wickandbergamot/wickandbergamot/docs/src/developing/lookup-tables.md

 const slot = await connection.getSlot();

 // Assumption:
-// `payer` is a valid `Keypair` with enough SAFE to pay for the execution
+// `payer` is a valid `Keypair` with enough WICKANDBERGAMOT to pay for the execution

 const [lookupTableInst, lookupTableAddress] = web3.AddressLookupTableProgram.createLookupTable({